opensearch-project/documentation-website/_observing-your-data/ad/index.md

 An _anomaly_ in OpenSearch is any unusual behavior change in your time-series data.
 Anomalies can provide valuable insights into your data.
 For example, for IT infrastructure data, an anomaly in the memory usage metric might help you identify early signs of a system failure.

-It can be challenging to discover anomalies using conventional methods such as creating visualizations and dashboards.
-You could configure an alert based on a static threshold, but this requires prior domain knowledge and is not adaptive to data that exhibits organic growth or seasonal behavior.
+Conventional techniques like visualizations and dashboards can make it difficult to uncover anomalies.
+Configuring alerts based on static thresholds is possible, but this approach requires prior domain knowledge and may not adapt to data with organic growth or seasonal trends.

 Anomaly detection automatically detects anomalies in your OpenSearch data in near real-time using the Random Cut Forest (RCF) algorithm.
 RCF is an unsupervised machine learning algorithm that models a sketch of your incoming data stream to compute an `anomaly grade` and `confidence score` value for each incoming data point.
 These values are used to differentiate an anomaly from normal variations.
 For more information about how RCF works, see [Random Cut Forests](https://www.semanticscholar.org/paper/Robust-Random-Cut-Forest-Based-Anomaly-Detection-on-Guha-Mishra/ecb365ef9b67cd5540cc4c53035a6a7bd88678f9).